kawaicheung/book-on-naming-things/manuscript/Ch_ProgrammingAsAnArt.md

 In my experience, there isn't a rigid process for writing software.
 Every individual and team I've worked on starts with a template on how best to approach coding.
 But, in the throes of development, processes are often scrapped, modified, or otherwise mutated.
 There's a constant tension between what feels natural _right now_ with what the process tells us.
 This goes for both processes of management (like sprints, scope, deadlines) and processes of coding (like TDD, DDD, BDD).

-In my opinion, the best kind of software process is fluid -- it ebbs and flows according to what feels the most natural.
-It flows much like writing a book might.
-There are moments of inspiration and moments of exasperation.
+In my opinion, the best kind of software process is fluid -- it ebbs and flows according to what feels the most natural right now.
+It meanders much like writing a book might.
+We move to the part of the code we feel most inspired by in the moment, all the while, keeping a pulse on the overall direction of the work.
+There will be moments of inspiration and moments of exasperation.
+Hard, push-through-it days and days that feel like we're running in the clouds.

 I tend to write my code with very small teams -- sometimes even solo.
 In these situations, I tend to be "all over the place" with my code.
 Sometimes I'm working on a larger refactoring, other times on continuing with a new feature.
 Progress isn't strictly linear.